 The environment for finding trucks to haul fresh produce is highly competitive due to factors such as driver or truck availability.
 Trucking companies and their drivers will show preference for suppliers and receivers that pay well, pay on time, are efficient in loading and unloading, and treat drivers courteously.

-The North American Produce Transportation Working Group (NAPTWG), representing produce transportation stakeholders from associations and industry groups across North America, are in the process of revising the existing North American Produce Transportation Guidelines.
-The document is available free of charge to the produce industry and carriers at www.naptwg.org.
+The North American Produce Transportation Working Group (NAPTWG), representing produce transportation stakeholders from associations and industry groups across North America, created the North American Produce Transportation Guidelines.
+Recently IFPA led the same group in a revision of the document which is available on this webpage.